intrd/php-bitcointicker-cmdline/README.md

 ${execgraph -l php /home/intrd/dev/php-bitcointicker-cmdline/index.php graph}

 ```
-where 300 is update interval and w85 is your conky column size.
+Where 300 is update interval and w85 is your conky column size.